 There are three optimal scenarios when throwing a haymaker makes sense.
 The first is when your opponent is covering up and therefore blocking their own line of sight, a scenario which you can see below.

 Because Wilder’s opponent is covering up, Wilder can charge up his punch without Stiverne noticing.
 This ensures that Wilder will land his punch.
-This usually applies to
+This usually applies to boxing, where the gloves are big enough to actually be used as protection.

 In MMA, the gloves are too small, and the person covering up would more than likely try to improve their position before you could land.
 The second best time to land a haymaker is when your opponent is dazed or wobbly.